Gustav Rehberger: Biography

 Gustav Rehberger was born October 20, 1910, on a farm in Riedlingsdorf, Austria "with an abundance of animals and birds and all of nature's other wonders." as Gustav described.
 He was the youngest of three children.
-From the tender age of two years old, Rehberger demonstrated an innate artistic ability; using up all the paper in the house drawing and scribbling on it.
+From the age of two, Rehberger demonstrated an innate artistic ability; using up all the paper in the house drawing and scribbling on it.
 The Rehberger family emigrated from Austria to Chicago in 1923.
 At age 14, Rehberger began studying at the Art Institute of Chicago on a scholarship that continued for three years.
 While still a teenager, he was also on scholarship at The Art Instruction Schools, Minneapolis.
 After declining two college scholarships, he worked as a graphic designer and illustrator to help support his family during the Depression.
 From 1929 to 1931, he was Art Director at Reuben H. Donnelly Corporation in Chicago.

 During World War II, the Wartime Committee of the Society of Typographic Artists commissioned Rehberger to paint two murals for the interior of Chicago's Union Station (1942).
 He moved to New York City in 1943 and soon enlisted in the U.S. Army Air Forces.
 While in the service, Rehberger was assigned to the Illustrations and Format Branch where he created visual training aids.

 After the war, Rehberger's illustrations appeared in the national advertising campaigns of Celanese Chemicals, Philip Morris and Sheraton Hotels; were featured in major newspapers and magazines such as the Chicago Daily Tribune, The New York Times, Esquire, Collier's, Everywoman's, Coronet and in various Christian publications.
 In order to focus on painting, in 1969 Rehberger ceased commercial work.
 From 1972 to 1993 he taught drawing, anatomy, and composition at the Art Students League of New York.